 Q: What are some things that you can do to protect yourself from online stalking?

-A: Protecting yourself from cyberstalking is something that you can never be too careful about.
+A: You can never be too careful about protecting yourself from cyberstalking.
 There is always the possibility that someone will try to hurt you or someone you care about.
 It’s always best to assume the worst and to take precautions.

 Q: What are some things you should never do to protect yourself from cyberstalking?

-A: Do not communicate with someone who is trying to intimidate or harass you.
-Do not respond to them, and instead, report them to the police or to an Internet Service Provider.
+A: Do not communicate with someone trying to intimidate or harass you.
+Do not respond to them, and instead, report them to the police or an Internet Service Provider.

 Q: How can a person report a cyberstalker?